Matthew Mulligan: Miami Dolphins

-Tennessee Titans
+Tennessee Titans (first stint)

 Mulligan was signed to the practice squad of the Tennessee Titans on November 19, 2008.
 Following the season, he was re-signed to a future contract on January 12.
 The Titans waived him on September 4.

 New York Jets

 Mulligan was claimed off waivers by the New York Jets on September 6, 2009.
 He was waived on September 23.
 He was re-signed to the practice squad on September 24.
 He was promoted to the active roster on December 2.

 St. Louis Rams

 The St. Louis Rams signed Mulligan on March 26, 2012.
 After one season with the team, Mulligan was released on March 23, 2013.

 Green Bay Packers

 Mulligan was signed by the Green Bay Packers on April 9, 2013.
 On August 31, 2013, he was released by the Packers during final team cuts.

 New England Patriots

 On September 3, 2013, the New England Patriots signed Mulligan, but released him just two days later.
 The Patriots re-signed him on September 10.
 On September 29, 2013, he caught the last touchdown pass of Tom Brady's 52 straight games (two shy of the NFL record) with at least one passing touchdown.